 In the next decade the average commute time may decrease significantly.

-By 2020 Uber plans to launch Uber air in Dallas-Fort Worth, Texas and Los Angeles.
+By 2023, Uber Elevate plans to have a flying taxi service to and from Dallas-Fort Worth, Texas and Los Angeles.
 They are currently estimating, based on their concept, the flying cars will travel between 150-200 miles per hour and will be electrically charged for up to 60 miles.
 Typical charging time will be as little as five minutes and the cars will ultimately be autonomous.
-While Uber’s goal might seem far-fetched, other companies like Airbus and Workhorse are presently in the testing stages of useable flying cars.
+While Uber’s goal might seem far-fetched, other companies like Airbus and Workhorse are presently in the testing stages of usable flying cars.

 Such increasing innovations pose numerous considerations for humanity.
 How will air traffic – planes, flying cars, drones, etc. be regulated in the future?
 Will flying cars be restricted to current roadways or will they be permitted to take more efficient, direct routes?
 Will such vehicles be permitted to traverse over residential areas?
 Will insurance providers insure such vehicles or will such insurance make them cost prohibitive?

 All of these questions and many more will require consideration from governments, entrepreneurs, investors and the general public to provide the most safe, efficient and economical flying cars possible.

 Q1: How do you see flying cars impacting society, as you know it?

 Q2: If cost effective, would you be willing to use a flying car?